n8-c-reason/com1001-2024/README.md

 |8     | *No lecture* | Team Project Help | |
 |9     | *No lecture* | Team Project Help | |
 |10    | *No lecture* | Team Project Help | |

+### Lectures

+Lectures will be held on **Tuesday mornings 10am-12 noon in St George's Church, in weeks 1-6**.
+There will be a break during the 2 hour lecture, and also a (non-assessed) team quiz.
+There will be a prize in week 6 for the team that performs best overall in the quizzes.

+### Practical Sessions (Labs)

+Practical sessions will be held on **Fridays 1-2pm in the [Diamond](https://www.sheffield.ac.uk/engineering/diamond-engineering/floor-plans) from week 1 until week 10** (but excluding week 7).
+The practical sessions consist of team exercises, coding challenges, and will offer practical technical help regarding the team project.
+Where you go and where you sit depends on which team you're in:

+* **Teams 1-26** need to go to **Computer Room 3** on the second floor, and follow the [seating plan for CR3](cr3-seating-plan.pdf).
+* **Teams 27-53** need to go to **Computer Room 5** (formerly known as the Mindsphere lounge) on the ground floor, and follow the [seating plan for CR5](cr5-seating-plan.pdf).

+### Supervisor Meetings

+Each team will be allocated a supervisor (a member of the department's teaching staff.
+Each team will meet with their supervisor once a week, **starting in week 2 and and finishing in week 11**.
+Supervisors will discuss with you how your project is going and check that all your team members are engaged with it.
+These meetings will happen on **Tuesday afternoons between 1-3pm in Computer Room 5** (formerly known as the Mindsphere lounge) on the ground floor of the Diamond.